-During the 2020-21 financial year, the group continued to focus on its principal activity of promoting the development of Australian agricultural and pastoral resources through delivering innovative solutions to meet the dairy industry's current and future needs, in particular by herd improvement.
+During the 2021-22 financial year, the group continued to engage in its principal activity of promoting the development of Australian agricultural and pastoral resources through delivering innovative solutions to meet the dairy industry's current and future needs, particularly by herd development.
 The vision, mission and strategic priorities are described more fully on the following pages.
-In another year impacted by the global pandemic, DataGene was able to continue its services uninterrupted and the results are disclosed in the attached financial statements.
+In another year impacted by the global pandemic, DataGene was able to continue its services largely uninterrupted and the results are disclosed in the attached financial statements.

-After DataGene's first five years, the industry now has a modern genetic evaluation system, a Central Data Repository refreshed daily and DataVat a user-friendly platform for delivering individualised results, tools and services.
-This infrastructure has opened up opportunities that were once unimaginable, such as farmers granting electronic access to their advisors for herd test results, mastitis focus report, fertility focus report and the genetic futures report.
+Since DataGene's inception, the industry now has a modern genetic evaluation system, a Central Data Repository refreshed daily and DataVat a user-friendly platform for delivering individualised results, tools and services.
+This infrastructure has opened up opportunities that were once previous not possible, such as farmers granting electronic access to their advisors for herd test results, mastitis focus report, fertility focus report and the genetic futures report.

 DataGene now runs 45 evaluations a year with three public releases.
 More frequent genetic evaluation paved the way for the adoption of female genomic testing as farmers get the results in time to make early decisions.
-In a great result, there has been a doubling of the number of females genomically tested during the year 2020/21.
-This was achieved by a combination of process/technology improvements and a collaborative awareness campaign between DataGene and Dairy Australia and the broader industry.
+In a great result, there were record numbers of both males and females genomically tested during the year 2021/22.
+This was achieved by a combination of process/technology improvements and a collaborative awareness campaign between DataGene, Dairy Australia and the broader industry.

 The CDR provides the technology for data access and collaboration across a wide group of industry organisations.
-It is exciting to see the collaboration extend internationally as DataGene works with other countries and dairy equipment manufacturers to develop the capacity to exchange data collected on farm.
+We are seeing the collaboration extend internationally as DataGene works with other countries and dairy equipment manufacturers through iDDEN to develop the capacity to exchange data collected on farm.